-Members may self-refer to any behavioral healthcare provider in Anthem's network or to an Indiana Health Coverage Program's (IHCP) psychiatrist.
-If the member is unable or unwilling to access timely services through community providers, call Anthem Member Services for assistance.
+Members may self-refer to any behavioral healthcare provider in Anthem's network or to any Indiana Health Coverage Program's (IHCP) psychiatrist.
+If the member is unable to access timely services through community providers, call Anthem Member Services for assistance.

-PMPs may treat members with situational behavioral health disorders, the most common of which are depression and anxiety.
+PMPs and specialists may provide clinically appropriate behavioral health services within the scope of their practice, the most common of which are depression and anxiety.
 For members whose behavioral health does not respond to treatment in a primary care setting, contact us for information regarding assessment and ongoing services.